Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Apart from this, there are also certain tribes that form the oldest inhabitants of Malaysia.
-They account for about 5 percent of the total population.
+Apart from that, certain tribes constitute Malaysia's oldest inhabitants, making up about 5 percent of the population.

 Lifestyle